tythe-protocol/tythe/faq.md

 It’s the archaic spelling.
 I just like it better.

 ### Why 1%?
-There should be some amount that is easy for companies to reason about, and this amount should be a widely-understood community expectation.

-10% seems unreasonably high, and 1% seems like enough.
+Just as with religious tithes, it's important that there is some widely understood social expectation about the scale of donation.
+10% seems unreasonably high for something voluntary, and 1% seems like enough.
 Companies are welcome to use a larger percentage if they prefer, and we anticipate some social mechanisms that could encourage this.

 ### Why is the tythe based on R&D, not revenue or profit?